What's The Difference Between All The Primers, Epoxies And Topcoats Out There?

 Bottom Line: Water-based epoxies leave up to half their volume behind as nothing — you're literally paying for water that evaporates.
 The resulting film is too thin to withstand any real traffic.

 Solvent-based epoxies have a percentage of hardeners and resins — just like water-based — but use solvents rather than water.
 The higher the solids content, the better.
-Medium to high solids epoxies should only be used as primers.
-Even a very small percentage below 100% makes a big difference.
+Medium to high solids epoxies should only be used as primers, not as base coats.
+Even a very small percentage below 100% makes a big difference in long-term performance.

 100% Solids Epoxy — Where It Gets Tricky

-The term "100% solids epoxy" is thrown around constantly.
-But there are major differences hiding behind that label.
+The term "100% solids epoxy" is thrown around constantly in marketing.
+But there are major differences hiding behind that label, and not all "100% solids" products are what they claim to be.

 ⚠️ Beware of Fake 100% Solids: